isabelc/edd-software-specs/readme.txt

 = How do add Specs to the sidebar instead of below the content? =

 Use it as a widget instead.
 Go to **Appearance --> Widgets** to use the widget.

+= How do I insert the Specs wherever I want with a shortcode? =

+Paste this shortcode inside a post or a page where you want the Specs table to appear.:

+`[edd-software-specs]`

 = How To Disable Specs For a Specific Download =